pixel-ports/docs-hub/docs/index.md

 These data are represented to the platform user via three main channels:

-- Charts & Dashboard: Visualization of the data received from the different data sources (devices, sensors), results of simulations, predictions, etc.
+- **Charts & Dashboard**: Visualization of the data received from the different data sources (devices, sensors), results of simulations, predictions, etc.
-- GIS: Geolocated data (sensors, devices, services, data result) is represented in a map view, which offers the geospatial interpretation of the data and allows interpolation of information, detecting potential sources of anomalies, etc.
+- **GIS**: Geolocated data (sensors, devices, services, data result) is represented in a map view, which offers the geospatial interpretation of the data and allows interpolation of information, detecting potential sources of anomalies, etc.
-- Notifications: Coming from executions of predefined rules/conditions, this channel allows the transmission of high-importance or actionable information to the appropriate addressee(s), doing it in the specific moment when the information is useful for informed decision-making, establishing prevention mechanisms or doing meaningful reports.
+- **Notifications**: Coming from executions of predefined rules/conditions, this channel allows the transmission of high-importance or actionable information to the appropriate addressee(s), doing it in the specific moment when the information is useful for informed decision-making, establishing prevention mechanisms or doing meaningful reports.

 Check the [latest documentation](https://pixel-ports.eu/)  with tutorials and code access (TODO).